iciarfernandez/STAT545-participation/README.md

 ### Goals

-+ Move to Vancouver [checkbox:checked]
++ Move to Vancouver - [ ]

-+ Learn how to rock climb! [checkbox:unchecked]
++ Learn how to rock climb! - [ ]

-+ And of course... learn R to implement it into my work and become a better scientist! [checkbox:unchecked]
++ And of course... learn R to implement it into my work and become a better scientist! - [x]